 Since 1948, successive generations of Palestinians in Lebanon have been cast into the life of a refugee and subjected to a permanent foreigner status.
-The experiences of Palestinians in Lebanon illustrate all too painfully how refugee status leaves them vulnerable to the vagaries of the cultural, social, economic and political situation in the countries and regions where they have been hosted.
+The experiences of Palestinian in Lebanon illustrate all too painfully how refugee status leaves them vulnerable to the vagaries of the cultural, social, economic and political situation in the countries and regions where they have been hosted.
 The exclusion of Palestinians in Lebanon from forty syndicated occupations in the formal employment sector has mostly confined PRL and PRS to the unregulated informal sector with its low pay and precarious status.
 Despite their longstanding presence in Lebanon, PRL have never been naturalised and remain excluded from key aspects of social, political, and economic life.
-As a socio-economic survey of PRL in 2015 found, 'they face legal and institutional discrimination; they are denied the right to own property and face restrictive employment measures' (Chaaban et al., 2016: 7).
+As a socio-economic survey of PRL carried out by the American University of Beirut (AUB) in 2015 found, 'they face legal and institutional discrimination; they are denied the right to own property and face restrictive employment measures'.
 PRL have been trapped in a limbo situation unable to elevate their social and economic status, denied political representation and participation, and increasingly dependent on UNRWA for their social and economic needs.

-This report has documented how Lebanon's economic crisis sparked by 2019's anti-austerity protests but rooted in a colonial history, decades of cronyism and a sectarian polity have deepened the multi-dimensional poverty of Palestinian refugees.
-UNRWA's latest socio-economic survey, carried out in September 2022, found that 93 per cent of Palestinians in Lebanon live below the poverty line (UNRWA, 2022a: 3).
-Palestinians have been on the frontline of Lebanon's economic crisis because they were already living in vulnerable conditions 'characterized by overcrowding, poor housing conditions, unemployment, poverty and lack of access to justice' (UNRWA, n.d. d).
+This report has documented how Lebanon's economic crisis sparked by 2019's anti-austerity protests but rooted in a colonial history, decades of cronyism and a sectarian polity have deepened the multidimensional poverty of Palestinian refugees.
+UNRWA's latest socio-economic survey, carried out in September 2022, found that 93 per cent of Palestinians in Lebanon live below the poverty line.
+Palestinians have been on the frontline of Lebanon's economic crisis because they were already living in vulnerable conditions.
+An estimated 45 per cent of Lebanon's 479,000 PRL registered with UNRWA are living in twelve refugee camps 'characterized by overcrowding, poor housing conditions, unemployment, poverty and lack of access to justice'.
 The war in Syria has resulted in 29,000 PRS fleeing to Lebanon since the start of the conflict in 2011, most of whom have taken refuge in the same twelve camps.
 This has further depressed the labour market for PRL and PRS as increased competition for informal jobs has decreased wages.
 It has also left many PRS, who lack registration and status in Lebanon, vulnerable to arrest and deportation, and unable to access vital services.
-As the AUB report found: 'PRS are regarded as wartime refugees; their status in the eyes of the Lebanese government and the international community is wholly different to that of PRL, who are now in their third generation of displacement' (Chaaban et al., 2016: 6).
+As the AUB report found: 'PRS are regarded as wartime refugees; their status in the eyes of the Lebanese government and the international community is wholly different to that of PRL, who are now in their third generation of displacement'.